Share ConsumerLab.com's information with family and friends — or just send to yourself. Simply provide an email address below.

 Cannabidiol (CBD) and its precursor compound CBDa are dominant "cannabinoid" compounds found in hemp and cannabis (a hemp plant also known as marijuana).
 Unlike tetrahydrocannabinol (THC), which is another cannabinoid compound, CBD is not believed to be a psychoactive compound affecting perception and behavior.

 What It Does: NOTE:The effects described below are primarily based on daily doses of hundreds of milligrams of CBD.
 Many CBD products on the market contain much lower amounts (providing tens of milligrams or less per day), and it is not known if these low doses are as effective as higher doses.

-A preliminary trial found modest, dose-related improvements in symptoms of dystonia (involuntary muscle contractions) in five individuals taking between 100 mg and 500 mg per day of cannabidiol; however, there was a worsening of tremor and the ability to initiate movement in two of the individuals who also had Parkinson's disease (Consroe, Int J Neurosci 1986).
+A preliminary trial found modest, dose-related improvements in symptoms of dystonia (involuntary muscle contractions) in five individuals taking between 100 mg and 500 mg per day of cannabidiol; however, at the highest dosages (300 mg to 500 mg) there was a worsening of tremor and the ability to initiate movement in two of the individuals who also had Parkinson's disease (Consroe, Int J Neurosci 1986).

 CBD seems to "partially normalize alterations" in areas of the brain that are implicated in psychosis (i.e., severely impaired thoughts and/or emotions).
 This was shown in a small, placebo-controlled study that measured activation of areas of the brain (based on blood flow measured with MRI imaging) during a verbal learning task.
 Brain activity in people at high risk of psychosis given a single dose of 600 mg of CBD more closely resembled that of people not at risk of psychosis than of people at risk of psychosis who were given a placebo.
 Interestingly, THC in marijuana can have the opposite effect and has been associated with the development and relapse of psychosis (Bhattacharyya, JAMA Psych 2018).